chainer/chainer/docs/source/reference/core/configuration.rst

    .. code-block:: python

       if chainer.config.train:
-          ...  # code only running in the training mode
+          pass  # code only running in the training mode
       else:
-          ...  # code only running in the test mode
+          pass  # code only running in the test mode

 .. autodata:: global_config